phyzical/jnlp-slave-node/readme.md

 This is an extension of the `https://hub.docker.com/r/jenkinsci/jnlp-slave`

-to allow for vuejs builds
+to allow for vuejs builds, should support any nodejs based project though